mlm-games/fastboot-patcher/README.md

 ## `fastboot-patcher`
-> This repository is basically an updated version of a script which is an updated version of [Johx22/Patch-Recovery](https://github.com/Johx22/Patch-recovery)
+> This repository is basically an updated version of a script which is also an updated version of [Johx22/Patch-Recovery](https://github.com/Johx22/Patch-recovery)
 > Which is then based off of this script: [phhusson/samsung-galaxy-a51-gsi-boot](https://github.com/phhusson/samsung-galaxy-a51-gsi-boot)
 > the scripts have been revamped, etc.
 > All credit still goes to them.